-Bio-technology.4 Differences between the United States and the EU over genetically engineered (GE) crops and food products that contain them pose a potential threat to, and in some cases have already disrupted, U.S. agricultural trade.
-Underlying the conflicts are pronounced differences between the United States and EU about GE products and their potential health and environmental effects.
+Bio-technology.4 Differences between the United States and the EU over genetically modified organisms (GMOs) and food products that contain them pose a potential threat to, and in some cases have already disrupted, U.S. agricultural trade.
+Underlying the conflicts are pronounced differences between the United States and EU about GMO products and their potential health and environmental effects.